 - The People’s Republic of China (PRC) has confirmed cases of COVID-19 within its borders.

-- The Department of State maintains a Travel Advisory for China of Level 4: Do Not Travel due to novel coronavirus.
-Those currently in China should attempt to depart by commercial means.
+- The Department of State maintains a Travel Advisory for China of Level 3: Reconsider travel due to COVID-19 and arbitrary enforcement of local laws.

-- The U.S. Embassy in Beijing continues to closely monitor developments related to COVID-19 in the PRC.
+- The U.S. Embassy in Beijing continues to monitor developments related to COVID-19 in the PRC.

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
 Yes, China currently allows foreign nationals with valid residence permits and visas to enter the country under certain conditions.
 The U.S. Embassy has no say in these policies, and these are subject to change at any time.